What is the Alcohol Legal Limit?

 For women, just 2 drinks could put the individual at or above the legal limit.

-To illustrate the various thresholds, consider (BUT DO NOT RELY ON on FOR LEGAL PURPOSES), the following charts produced by the Texas Alcoholic Beverage Commission (TABC):
+To illustrate the various thresholds, consider (BUT DO NOT RELY ON FOR LEGAL PURPOSES), the following charts produced by the Texas Alcoholic Beverage Commission (TABC):

-Recently the U.S. government commissioned a report by a panel of the National Academies of Sciences, Engineering, and Medicine who made a recommendation to LOWER drunk driving BAC thresholds.
+Recently the U.S. government commissioned a report by a panel of the National Academies of Sciences, Engineering, and Medicine which made a recommendation to LOWER drunk driving BAC thresholds.
 The panel recommended that the 0.08 threshold be lowered to 0.05.
 The panel made this recommendation because of the 10,000 alcohol-impaired driving deaths in the United States each year.

 That would mean that men could reach the 0.05 threshold in 1-2 drinks, while women would potentially be at the threshold after just 1 drink.
 Already, Utah has lowered its legal limit to 0.05 (goes into effect 12/30/18).